Volunteer: Political Affairs Programme

 ✨Tip Number 2

-Familiarise yourself with current legislation and policies related to poverty in the U.S., Canada, and the U.K. This knowledge will not only help you in discussions but also demonstrate your commitment and understanding of the issues at hand.
+Familiarise yourself with current legislation and policies related to poverty in the U.S., Canada, and the U.K. This knowledge will help you engage in meaningful conversations and demonstrate your commitment to the cause during interviews.

 ✨Tip Number 3